People in Pennsylvania ask how to apply for short-term disability for different reasons.

 If you do not have coverage, you cannot file a short-term disability claim form to replace lost income.
 Fortunately, you may be eligible for other commonwealth-supported benefits based on your lower projected income.

-Government money for bills and personal use could be available to reduce expenses.
+Government benefits help pay personal bills.
 Low-income families can present estimated future earnings on alternative benefit applications.
 These programs could keep your household afloat while recovering from an accident or sickness.

-The Pennsylvania Department of Human Services administers many low-income families’ assistance programs.
-Call them at 1-800-692-7462 or apply online for each resource.
+The Pennsylvania Department of Human Services administers assistance programs for many low-income families.
+For each resource, call 1-800-692-7462 or apply online.

 State Insurance